JPMorgan CEO Jamie Dimon recovering from emergency heart surgery

 JPMORGAN REPORTS RECORD $36.4 BILLION PROFIT

-He is also a cancer survivor.
+He is also a throat cancer survivor.

-In 2014, Dimon had a battle with throat cancer.
-He underwent a six-day chemotherapy treatment in which he had to have his head bolted to a table for his treatment to be completed.
-Of the experience, he told Vanity Fair, "Your throat hurts.
-You have no appetite.
-Everything tastes just absolutely terrible.
-So you literally just search for the foods that you can get down."
+In January during an interview with FOX Business' Maria Bartiromo he reflected on his beating the disease.

+"I am doing great.
+It's been five years and I am happily a survivor and a beneficiary of our great system.
+If this had happened 15 or 20 years ago I'm not sure I'd be around" he said.